 - Toki in Albedo: Erma Felna EDF.
 She's a bubbly cute mouse girl who has a wide collection of lovers she is eager to romp with, but she's also deeply caring to her platonic friends as well and a consummate professional when on duty.

-- Princess Molestia from this particular Tumblr (kind of NSFW).
+- Princess Molestia from a since-deleted tumblr blog.
 She does (almost) everything that moves (mares preferred), but is quite cheerful and (mostly) harmless in every other aspect.
 She's surprisingly sympathetic.
 She truly does care for her sister and her protege Twilight Sparkle And in a recent strip, her mother (Lauren Faust's alicorn) makes an appearance, but Celestia avoids her due to the implication that she's rather embarrassed and a little ashamed of her philandering.